 What is EasyTalk?

-EasyTalk is a writing assistance tool for fast and correct typing in „Leichte Sprache“ (LS; Easy-to-Read German) which is largely based on linguistic processing by computer.
+EasyTalk is a writing assistance tool for fast and correct typing in „Leichte Sprache“ (LS; Easy-to-Read German), largely based on computer linguistic processing.

 Why are we developing EasyTalk?

 Simplified languages are instruments for inclusion aiming to overcome language barriers.
 Leichte Sprache (LS), for instance, is a variety of German with reduced complexity (cf. Basic English).
 So far, LS is mainly provided for – but rarely written by – its target groups, e.g. people with cognitive impairments or learning difficulties and/or low literacy skills.